OmaralAnazi/ColorSchemeGenerator/README.md

 ## Learnings
 - Integrated an external API to fetch and display color schemes.
-- Implemented functionality to allow users to specify types of color schemes they need.
+- Implemented functionality to allow users to specify the types of color schemes they need.
 - Applied dynamic styling to present generated color schemes in an engaging manner.
 - Developed an intuitive UI that makes selecting and saving color schemes straightforward.